 A description of the nature of the Group's operations and its principal activities is included in the Directors' Report.

-The financial statements were authorised for issue, in accordance with a resolution of Directors, on 28 August 2024.
+The Directors' Report, Remuneration Report and Financial Statements were authorised for issue, in accordance with a resolution of Directors, on 28 August 2024.